The Best (and Worst) Places to Hang Mirrors in Your Home

 How to Select the Right Mirror for a Room

-If you regularly read our blog or follow us on Facebook or Instagram, you know by now that, when selecting decor for your home, we’re big believers in simply going with what you love.
-In order for you to really feel comfortable in your home, you should fill it with pieces you truly adore – the rest will fall into place (usually).
+If you regularly read our blog or follow us on Facebook or Instagram, you know by now that we’re big believers in simply going with what you love when selecting decor for your home.
+To really feel comfortable in your home, you should fill it with pieces you truly adore – the rest will fall into place (usually).